-Figure 1: Parish boundary covered by Rolleston on Dove Neighbourhood Development Plan
+Figure 1: Neighbourhood Area covered by the Rolleston on Dove Neighbourhood Development Plan

-Community and Stakeholder Engagement
+2. Community and Stakeholder Engagement

 - 2.1 Rolleston on Dove Parish Council developed a programme of community and stakeholder engagement and this has been used to guide the process of producing the Neighbourhood Development Plan.
 It demonstrates that the Parish Council recognises that the Neighbourhood Development Plan must reflect the needs of the community and the local area.
-The Rolleston on Dove Parish Council has sought to communicate with residents in a timely and effective manner and to inform and actively engage with them throughout the process of producing the Neighbourhood Development Plan. - 2.2 The community engagement carried out on behalf of the Parish Council in producing the draft Neighbourhood Development Plan is summarised in the community engagement table.
+The Rolleston on Dove Parish Council has sought to communicate with residents in a timely and effective manner and to inform and actively engage with them throughout the process of producing the Neighbourhood Development Plan. - 2.2 The community engagement carried out on behalf of the Parish Council in producing the draft Neighbourhood Development Plan is summarised in the community engagement table, Figure 2.
+To achieve the varied community engagement, the Parish Council has used a wide range of communication methods including special open meetings, workshops, the village notice boards, public canvassing, social media such as the Facebook page and the parish website.
+Specially printed leaflets, questionnaires and a housing needs survey were circulated to all households in the parish at the relevant key stages.
+Updates were also included in the local newsletter, the Rollestonian, circulated to every household within the parish.